Uncertainty-Aware Reward Discounting for Mitigating Reward Hacking: Results

 This behavior arises from elevated epistemic uncertainty ($\sigma_m$), where disagreement among ensemble estimators leads the Reliability Filter to discount potentially misleading rewards.
 As a result, the agent avoids premature convergence to deceptive local optima.

 Around Episode 400, a sharp transition in the reward curve is observed.
-This corresponds to a confidence phase transition, where the ensemble reaches sufficient agreement regarding the true high-value trajectory.
+This corresponds to a rapid uncertainty escalation, where the ensemble reaches sufficient agreement regarding the true high-value trajectory.
 Once uncertainty decreases, the agent rapidly converges toward the true objective ($R=10$), achieving stable and aligned performance.